Get luxury travel benefits with the Marriott Brilliant American Express credit card | CNN Underscored

 Even if you’re a Marriott regular, the fact that all of the card’s perks come with conditions is another annoyance.
 For example, you can only get the up to $300 in annual credits if you stay at participating Marriott properties and spend at least that much while you’re there.

 Meanwhile, the up to $100 in credits at Ritz-Carlton or St. Regis properties is only good for stays of two nights or longer booked directly with Marriott, so you can’t book with an online travel agency like Expedia or Orbitz and use the perk.
-And the card’s annual Free Night Award that you get starting with your second card member year isn’t unlimited, so you can’t use it at the ultra top-tier Marriott resorts.
+And the card’s annual Free Night Award that you get starting with your second card member year isn’t unlimited, so you can’t use it at the ultra-top-tier Marriott resorts.

 You get the point.
 The $450 annual fee on the Marriott Brilliant Amex can be a good value, but there are a lot of hoops to jump through to get your money’s worth, which is unfortunately a common theme when it comes to perks on American Express cards.